 The library primarily stocks books, DVDs and anatomical models for part 1 of the Tripos.
 However some provision is made for part 2, clinical medics and graduates.
-Readers are allowed to borrow up to 20 books at any one time, which can be taken out for 2 weeks at a time, throughout the year.
+Readers are allowed to borrow up to 20 books at any one time.
+The standard borrowing policies are available from the Borrowing from Cambridge Libraries Libguide.

 Using the Library

-The library's catalogue can be found via Cambridge Libraries from the dedicated enquiry machines on the ground floor, your own computer or any of the university managed desktop machines.
+The library's catalogue can be found via idiscover from the dedicated enquiry machines on the ground floor, your own computer or any of the university managed machine.
 There are guidance notes on searching beside the enquiry terminals.
 From the entries on the catalogue you will be able to see how many copies of a book are in the library, the editions, and whether they are available for loan.

 The library operates on a Dewey decimal based classification system (a decimal number followed by the first three letters of the Author's Surname, e.g. 942.7 JOH), and the numbers ascend through the library with the lowest numbers in the basement and the highest on the top gallery.
 Some classmarks have a prefix signifying that they are part of a separate collection of books, and will be out of the normal shelving sequence.
-The main special sections are WOMEN (next to the stairs on the ground floor), F or FOLIO which signifies an outsize book (at the end of the first floor gallery), RAWSON (far end of the ground floor), GABE (at the end of the French section, first floor gallery), and STORE (available on request from a librarian, only to be used in the library).
+The main special sections are WOMEN (next to the stairs on the ground floor), F or FOLIO which signifies an outsize book (at the end of the first floor gallery), RAWSON (far end of the ground floor), GABE (beginning of the sequence on the second floor gallery), and STORE (available on request from a librarian, only to be used in the library).

 The library has self-service borrowing, although books can be borrowed in the library office during staffed hours.
 The self-service issue machine is located near the library entrance.
 You will need to scan in the barcode on your University ID card, enter your surname and then scan the barcode on the front of each of your books.
 If there is a problem with the computer or if you have forgotten your borrowing card, please write the details in the borrowing book next to the terminal, including your name, author name, title and the book barcode, which begins with a "T" followed by five or six digits, e.g. T100587.